About This Chapter

 5. Experimental Group: Definition & Explanation

 An experimental group is used in an experiment to test a variable.
 It is the group to which the test variable is administered.
-Learn more about how an experimental group works in this lesson, and test your knowledge with a quiz at the end.
+Learn more about how an experimental group works in this lesson, and assess your knowledge with a quiz at the end.

 6. Experimental Research in Psychology: Methods, Studies & Definition

-The field of psychology explores every aspect of what makes us human from our physiology to our emotions tracked across the stages of our lives.
+The field of psychology explores every aspect of what makes us human, from our physiology to our emotions, tracked across the stages of our lives.
 In this lesson you will learn about the basic elements of a powerful method of exploration, the experiment.

 7. Normal Distribution of Data: Examples, Definition & Characteristics